The University as a charity

-You can also view the University's Reports and Financial Statements for 2011–12.
+You can also view the Reports and financial statements for the year ended 31 July 2013

 The members of the University's Council, the principal executive and policy-making body of the University, are the charity trustees of the University.
 The current membership of the Council is:

 Professor Sir Leszek Borysiewicz, Professor of Medicine, Fellow of Wolfson College

 - Professor Frank Kelly, Master of Christ's College, Professor of the Mathematics of Systems

 - Professor Dame Jean Thomas, Master of St Catharine’s College

 - Professor Ian White, Master of Jesus College

 - Professor David Yates, Warden of Robinson College